mrunaldhage/weather-forecast-web-application/README.md

 ## Acknowledgement
 This project was built for learning purposes.

-⚠️ Note: API key is required to run this project locally.
+⚠️ Note: This project uses the OpenWeather API.
-For security reasons, the key is not included in the repository.
+To protect the API key, it is not included in the deployed version.
+Please run locally with your own API key to see live data.